 The data analysis method used in this study was descriptive analysis, along with classical assumption tests, including normality tests, multicollinearity tests, and heteroscedasticity tests.
-Hypothesis testing was then conducted to answer the proposed hypotheses: H1: Profitability has a positive effect on stock prices; H2: Stock returns have a positive effect on stock prices; H3: Dividend policy moderates profitability on stock price valuation; and H4: Dividend policy moderates stock returns on stock price valuation.
+Hypothesis testing was then conducted to answer the proposed hypotheses: H1: Profitability has a positive effect on stock prices; H2: Stock returns have a positive effect on stock prices; H3: Dividend policy moderates’ profitability on stock price valuation; and H4: Dividend policy moderates stock returns on stock price valuation.

 3. results and discussion